syndbg/syndbg.github.io/about.md

 ![profile picture](http://i.imgur.com/dm2H6ut.jpg)

-I'm a junior software developer, fan of asian culture, and just a super tryhard guy.
+I'm a software developer, fan of asian culture, and just a super tryhard guy.

 I write mostly in dynamic languages - Python, JS and Ruby.
-I also have a heart for Java and Go.
-But I suck with Go, sorry!
+I also have a heart for Clojure and Go!

 I support the open-source movement, use Linux and contribute to open-source projects, some of which you can find in my [github profile](https://github.com/syndbg/).